Let’s pick the All-Time Greatest Middle-Aged XI

 If there was one mistake Don Bradman made in his career, it was to start playing for Australia at too young an age.
 If there was another mistake he made, it was to retire from cricket too young.

-When viewing Don Bradman’s career as a whole, we all know he is 99.94% a failure, but after the age of 35, it is equally clear that he set modern sporting standards by giving 105.72%.
+Because when viewing Don Bradman’s career as a whole, we all know he is 99.94% a failure, yet after the age of 35, it is equally clear that he set modern sporting standards by giving 105.72%.

 4. Kumar Sangakkara – 2,528 runs at 60.19 (eight hundreds)

-No-one has scored more runs at a higher average than Kumar Sangakkara after the age of 35.
+No-one has scored more runs at a higher average after the age of 35 than Kumar Sangakkara.

 5. Shivnarine Chanderpaul – 3,291 runs at 57.73 (nine hundreds)